pritam-dey3/resume/posts/technical-skills.rst

 * Playing with data and extracting stories from real world datasets
 * Applying machine learning tools to solve problems
-* Deep neural networks
+* NLP / NLG: Using large language models to explain or create structured data from text.
-* Natural Language Processing and Computer Vision related problems
+* Computer Vision related problems. object detection, image segmentation, classification etc.
-* Studying state of the art machine learning tools for data science
+* Studying state of the art machine learning and deep learning tools for data science